• Skip to primary navigation

 Instructions

-• Working in batches, sear the meat for about 2 minutes on both sides until nicely browned.
+• Over medium-high heat, brown the meat in a bit of oil for about 2 minutes on each side.
 Set aside.

-• Lower the heat and cover.
-Simmer for 45 minutes to an hour, until the meat is tender and the sauce has slightly thickened.
+• Cover and simmer for 45-60 minutes, until the meat is tender and the sauce slightly thickens.

-• Check if meat is tender using a fork and remove the fat layer on top.
+• Check if the meat is tender and remove the fat layer on top.
+Taste and adjust as needed.
+Serve and enjoy!

 Notes